 While the best reason to install a Parshall flume in your wastewater operation is this flume’s ability to resist damage from influent flows, this flume type is also very effective at measuring other types of wastewater flows.

-Wastewater operations are required by law to measure effluent flows that have the potential of infiltrating surface water.
+Wastewater operations are required by law to measure effluent flows that have the potential to infiltrate surface water.
 Due to the way that they are constructed, Parshall flumes provide a high level of dimensional accuracy, allowing your operators to take consistent readings.

 Installing Parshall flumes throughout your operation will allow you to easily manage all of your flow types.